imagej/imagej.github.io/pages/ImgLib2.md

   - [ImgLib2 paper](http://bioinformatics.oxfordjournals.org/content/28/22/3009.full)
   - [ImgLib2 Documentation](ImgLib2_Documentation "wikilink")
   - [ImgLib2 Examples](ImgLib2_Examples "wikilink")
-  - {% include javadoc project='ImgLib2' %} javadoc
+  - {% include javadoc project='ImgLib2 ' %} javadoc
   - [How To Migrate Code From ImgLib To ImgLib2](How_To_Migrate_Code_From_ImgLib_To_ImgLib2 "wikilink")
   - ["Introduction to ImgLib2"](ImgLib2_-_Introductory_Workshop "wikilink") workshop
   - ["Advanced Programming with ImgLib2"](ImgLib2_-_Advanced_Programming_Workshop "wikilink") workshop

 ## Source code

-You can find the source {% include github org='imglib' repo='imglib2' %}.
+You can find the source {% include github org='imglib ' repo='imglib2 ' %}.

 There is also a continuous integration system that builds ImgLib2 [every time the code changes](https://travis-ci.org/imglib/imglib2).